wolberine/docs/markdown/reference/dash/pro-datasheet.md

 ### Operating Conditions

-The Hologram Dash as a bare PCBA is designed for indoor use between 0-55 degrees Celsius.
+The Hologram Dash Pro as a bare PCBA is designed for indoor use between 0-55 degrees Celsius.
 The devices are not designed to withstand material contact with moisture or any other conductors, aside from intended use of the user pins, Micro-USB, or battery terminal.
-The Hologram Dash may be installed into appropriate enclosures that can protect the device from heat, cold, moisture, and humidity for Industrial use.
+The Hologram Dash Pro may be installed into appropriate enclosures that can protect the device from heat, cold, moisture, and humidity for Industrial use.